Dimitrije108/library/README.md

 # Library

-This is small Library app created as part of The Odin Project curriculum.
+This is a small Library app created as part of The Odin Project curriculum.

 ### <a href="https://dimitrije108.github.io/library/">LIVE VERSION</a>